Egypt and weapons of mass destruction: Nuclear weapons program

 In addition, in 1992 Egypt acquired a more powerful 22MW multi-purpose research reactor ETRR-2 from Argentina.

 Egypt signed the Nuclear Non-Proliferation Treaty in 1968, which it did not ratify until 1981.
-It has since 1974 worked to make the Middle East a nuclear weapons free zone.
+It has since 1974 worked to make North Africa, West Asia and the Mediterranean nuclear weapons free zone.

-At the time of the 1973 Yom Kippur War, Egypt was reported by Aviation Week to have hosted Soviet crewed and controlled nuclear Scud surface to surface missiles to provide a local nuclear deterrent as part of its preparations to attack nuclear armed Israel.
+At the time of the 1973 October War, Egypt was reported by Aviation Week to have hosted Soviet crewed and controlled nuclear Scud surface to surface missiles to provide a local nuclear deterrent as part of its preparations to attack nuclear armed Israel.

 Biological weapons program

 Egypt signed the Biological and Toxin Weapons Convention (BWC) on 10 April 1972, but has not ratified it.

 Prior to signing the BWC, Egyptian President Anwar Sadat made the following comment to a question about Israel and should they use biological weapons.